11.01.2018 ( Last modified: 28.06.2019 )

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.

-Ousman Sonko was a member of the Gambian army.
-Later, he held a position of the Inspector General of Police.
-After the re-election of Yahya Jammeh in September 2006, Ousman Sonko was appointed his Minister of the Interior.
-He held this position until September 2016, when he was dismissed from office and left Gambia.
+Ousman Sonko was a member of the Gambian army under the regime of Yahya Jammeh, former President of the Republic of The Gambia from 1994 to 2016.
+He was appointed Commander of the Presidential Guard, an elite unit of the Gambian armed forces.
+He then served as Inspector General of Police, before being appointed Minister of the Interior in 2006.
+He held this position until September 2016, when he was dismissed from office and left The Gambia.

 While serving as Minister of the Interior, Sonko allegedly committed crimes, such as commanding a special squad known for its brutality against citizens or facilitating torture and killings in official and unofficial detention centers.